BlockchainCommons/torgap/Docs/FAQ.md

 ### How is Torgap Used with DIDs & VCs?

+Blockchain Commons is experimenting with the "did:onion" DID method.
+See the [torgap-sig-cli repo](https://github.com/BlockchainCommons/torgap-sig-cli-rust) for more information.
+It uses Tor as a DID resolution method, allowing DIDs and Verifiable Claims to be referenced pseudonymously through a Torgap.

 ### What are the Advantages of Using Torgap with DIDs & VCs?

+Using DIDs and VCs allows everyone to be pseudonymous.
+Someone can own a public, networked DID without there being any clue as to who they are.
+Similarly, someone can make Verifiable Claims without revealing their identity.
+However, the most important gains may come for the end-user.
+They can look up DIDs and Verifiable Claims without revealing who they are.
+This is a big change from the un-gapped world: before, anyone could see that you were interested in verifying a signature or referencing a claim, possibly revealing information aobut who you are and what you're planning to do; now, you can do so without revealing that information.

 ## Torgap Futures

 ### What is the Future of Torgap?

+Torgaps can be used anywhere that it's useful to partition off a service.
+Doing so will accumulate the privacy, security, and non-correlation advantages implicit in the architectural design.

+Blockchain Commons will be continuing its experiments with `did:onion` and we'll also be investigating new possibilities, such as accessing Lightning using Torgaps and linking other microservices to the Gordian Wallet.